dimajix/flowman/docs/spec/mapping/iterative-sql.md

 The name of a file containing the SQL to execute.

 * `uri` **(optional)** *(type: string)* *(default: empty)*:
-A url pointing to a resource containing the SQL to execute.
+A URL pointing to a resource containing the SQL to execute.

 * `maxIterations` **(optional)** *(type: int)* *(default: 99)*:
 The maximum of iterations.
 The mapping will fail if the number of actual iterations required to find the fix point